 Jessie Downs is a vocalist and composer whose wild yet delicate aesthetic compellingly combines elements of tradition and innovation.
 In June 2021, her new opera The Second Sight will be performed for the first time by members of Sotto Voce.
 Jessie will be co-producing and directing these first performances, as well as performing in the role of the impish spirit-child Sashatya (also the Queen Spirit and Luciana).

 In 2018, Jessie was one of ten composers chosen by Beth Morrison Project’s Next Generation Competition, showcasing promising creators of new opera.
 Other compositional accolades include winning 2nd place for best new harp composition in the 2014 Dutch Harp Festival.
 In December 2018, Jessie made her Carnegie Hall debut as an operatic soprano soloist for the Night of Inspiration.
 Earlier that year, she was awarded a New Music USA Project Grant for directing and performing with her contemporary vocal ensemble the Sotto Voce Vocal Collective in a Rust Belt Tour entitled “Living Voices.”

 Enthusiastic about keeping the tradition of true bel canto singing alive, Jessie is now passing on all she has learned to her own vocal studio, as well as providing regular vocal coaching to the members of the Unitarian Universalist Church choir as Soprano Section Leader and Associate Director.
-Jessie holds a BMus in Composition from Oberlin Conservatory (OH) and is currently a MA/PhD candidate in Composition at the University at Buffalo (NY).
+Jessie holds a BMus in Composition from Oberlin Conservatory (OH) and recently received a Doctor of Philosophy degree in Composition “with distinction” from the University at Buffalo (NY).